-As long as any amount payable under the SOK Note remained outstanding, SOK Partners or its designee were entitled to appoint a new member to the Company's Board of Directors, to be appointed upon request.
-As a result, Mr. Koenigsberger was appointed to the Board by SOK Partners on June 25, 2012.
+As long as any amount payable under the SOK Note remains outstanding, SOK Partners or its designee is entitled to appoint a new member to the Company's Board of Directors, who will be appointed upon request.
+Mr. Koenigsberger was appointed to the Board by SOK Partners on June 25, 2012.

-On March 28, 2012, the Company signed an Amended and Restated Note Purchase Agreement, dated as of December 20, 2011, with Dr. Herschkowitz (as amended, the "Herschkowitz Purchase Agreement").
-Pursuant to the Herschkowitz Purchase Agreement, the Company issued a 20.0% convertible note due June 20, 2012 in the principal amount of \$240,000 for previous advances under the note (the "Herschkowitz Note").
-The Company's obligations under the Herschkowitz Note was secured by the grant of a security interest in substantially all tangible and intangible assets of the Company.
-The Company has previously issued to Dr. Herschkowitz an equity bonus consisting of 1,546,667 shares of common stock.
-An additional 7,500,000 shares were transferred to Dr. Herschkowitz effective in April 2012, upon the occurrence of an event of default on the Herschkowitz Note.
+On March 28, 2012, the Company signed an Amended and Restated Note Purchase Agreement, dated as of December 20, 2011, with Dr. Samuel Herschkowitz (as amended, the "Herschkowitz Purchase Agreement").
+Pursuant to the Herschkowitz Purchase Agreement, the Company issued a 20.0% convertible note due June 20, 2012 in the principal amount of \$240,000 for previous advances under the note.
+The Company's obligations under the note are secured by the grant of a security interest in substantially all tangible and intangible assets of the Company.
+The Company has previously issued to Dr. Herschkowitz an equity bonus consisting of 20,623 shares of common stock.
+An additional 100,000 shares were transferred to Dr. Herschkowitz effective in April 2012, upon the occurrence of an event of default on the note.
 On August 13, 2012, the Company entered into a settlement and forbearance agreement described below, relating to the defaults under the Herschkowitz Note and other matters.